-As adopted by the Metro Council and MPAC in 2008 by Resolution No. 08-3940.
+As recommended by the Metro Policy Advisory Committee (MPAC) and adopted by the Metro Council in 2008 by Resolution No. 08-3940.

 The 2023 RTP continues to broaden the way that outcomes are used to measure success and define transportation system needs.
-The plan calls for making transportation investment decisions based on achieving multiple outcomes to preserve and enhance quality of life, the economy, and the environment now and for future generations.
+The plan calls for making transportation investment decisions based on achieving multiple outcomes to preserve and enhance quality of life, the economy and the environment now and for future generations.

-This plan updates the outcomes-based policy framework first adopted in 2010, to focus on five interconnected goals - equity, climate, safety, mobility and the economy.
-The region's six desired outcomes are prominently interwoven into the RTP goals and objectives, and the policies in Chapter 3 that support those goals.
+This plan updates the outcomes-based policy framework, first adopted in 2010, to focus on five interconnected goals - equity, climate, safety, mobility and the economy.
+The region's six desired outcomes are prominently interwoven into the RTP goals and objectives and the policies in Chapter 3 that support those goals.